cloudmesh-ansible/ansible-cloudmesh-face/ubuntu/README.rst

 TODO: no mentioning how long this process will take
-TODO: how can we debug/verbose look at the install
+TODO: how can we debug/verbose look at the install -vvv

-TODO:  [WARNING]: While constructing a mapping from /Users/big/github/cloudmesh-new/ansible-cloudmesh-face/ubuntu/ubuntu_openface.yml, line 57, column 5, found a duplicate dict key (file).
-Using last defined value only.

- [WARNING]: While constructing a mapping from /Users/big/github/cloudmesh-new/ansible-cloudmesh-face/ubuntu/ubuntu_openface.yml, line 61, column 5, found a duplicate dict key (shell).
-Using last defined value only.

- [WARNING]: While constructing a mapping from /Users/big/github/cloudmesh-new/ansible-cloudmesh-face/ubuntu/ubuntu_openface.yml, line 71, column 5, found a duplicate dict key (shell).
-Using last defined value only.

- [WARNING]: While constructing a mapping from /Users/big/github/cloudmesh-new/ansible-cloudmesh-face/ubuntu/ubuntu_openface.yml, line 83, column 5, found a duplicate dict key (shell).
-Using last defined value only.
+ -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no

 Step 2: Prepare Demos